Top 5 This Week

 Best Places to Live in Oregon 2026: Portland, Bend, and the Willamette Valley

-Oregon’s residential landscape is dominated by the Portland metro’s diversity of neighborhood characters — from the walkable urban density of the Pearl District and close-in eastside neighborhoods to the established tree-lined streets of the west hills to the suburban communities of the Washington County tech corridor (Beaverton, Hillsboro, where Nike and Intel anchor major employment).
-Beyond Portland, Bend’s mountain-town character has made it the most aspirational mid-sized city in the Pacific Northwest for households seeking outdoor access and small-city amenity, while Eugene’s university character (University of Oregon) and the Willamette Valley’s wine culture provide alternative residential models.
-Oregon’s housing costs have risen substantially but remain lower than California equivalents, and the state’s combination of public land access, beach ownership law, and urban amenity creates a quality of life that attracts and retains residents across a wide range of household profiles.
+Oregon’s residential map is anchored by the Portland metro and its range of neighborhood personalities — from the walkable urban density of the Pearl District and the close-in eastside to the tree-lined streets of the west hills and the suburban tech corridor of Washington County, where Nike and Intel anchor the region’s largest payrolls.
+Beyond Portland, Bend has become the most aspirational mid-sized city in the Pacific Northwest for households chasing outdoor access and small-town scale, while Eugene’s university energy and the Willamette Valley’s wine country offer a slower, greener alternative.
+Housing costs across the state have climbed sharply, yet they still sit well below California’s, and the mix of public land, publicly owned beaches, and pedestrian-scaled downtowns gives Oregon a quality of life that keeps drawing new residents across very different household profiles.

 1. Southeast Portland — The Neighborhood City